15. KEYNES-WHITINGE

 Humfrey was the eldest son of John Keynes, who had become lord of the manor while he was still a minor.[1]
 The family had owned estates in five counties, but by Humfrey’s time, their lands had shrunk to Winkleigh.

-The birth dates of Humfrey’s children, in the 1520s, suggest that Humfrey himself was born around the close of the 15th century, in the reign of the first Tudor king, Henry VII.
-He was probably born and lived in Court Castle, on the eastern edge of the village.
+We know from his father’s IPM that Humfrey was born around 1495-6.
+This was in the reign of the first Tudor king, Henry VII.
+He was probably born and lived in Court Castle, on the eastern edge of Winkleigh village.
 All that remains of it now is a massive tree-clad mound, with almost no signs of masonry.

 MARY WHITINGE came from another landowning family: the Whitinges of Woode in the East Devon parish of Kentisbeare.
 Her father John Whitinge was also lord of the manor of Prodehomeslegh.
 Her mother was an heiress, Anne Pauncefoot, of Compton Pauncefoot in Somerset.[2]